SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 - their subcomponents
 - their layouts (how such components are displayed)
 - how such components interact
-- and the logic of the application (here we just added and removed elements from a list).
+- and the logic of the application (here we just added and deleted elements from a list).